Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Preliminaries

-Approximate product property is almost the weakest specification-like property.
-It is weaker than tempered gluing orbit property and all other specification-like properties discussed in \cite{KLO}, including almost specification property, relative specification property, almost product property, etc. It seems independent with the decomposition introduced by Climenhaga and Thompson \cite{CT} (cf. Example \ref{nomaxent}).
+The Approximate product property is almost the weakest specification-like property.
+It is weaker than tempered gluing orbit property and all other specification-like properties discussed in \cite{KLO}, including almost specification property, relative specification property, almost product property, etc. It is independent with the decomposition introduced by Climenhaga and Thompson \cite{CT}.

-\begin{proposition} Suppose that $(X,f)$ has tempered gluing orbit property.
-Then $(X,f)$ has approximate product property. \end{proposition}
+\begin{proposition} Suppose that $(X,f)$ has the tempered gluing orbit property.
+Then $(X,f)$ has the approximate product property. \end{proposition}